-The following delineate requirements for those individuals responsible for the screening of evidence for the presence of biological substances and reporting and giving testimony regarding their findings
+The following delineate requirements for those individuals responsible for the screening of evidence for the presence of biological substances and reporting and giving testimony regarding their findings.

-Must have a cience in a physical or biologica Vs
+Must have a Backelor of Science in a physical or biological science.

-Training specific to this job function in a governmental and/or private forensic laboratory. received elsewhere, documented training must meet or exceed that outlined in the ISP Forensic logy training manual.
+Training specific to this job function in a governmental and/or private forensic laboratory.
+If received elsewhere, documented training must meet or exceed that outlined in the ISP Forensic Biology training manual.
 Must successfully complete a qualifying examination prior to performing forensic casework.